Todd Stephenson: Political career

-On election night, Stephenson received 2,807 votes in Southland, coming fourth behind National's Joseph Mooney, Labour's Simon McCallum and the Green's Dave Kennedy.
-He was however elected to Parliament on the ACT party list.
+On election night, Stephenson received 2,807 votes in Southland, coming fourth behind National's Joseph Mooney, Labour's Simon McCallum and the Greens' Dave Kennedy.
+He was elected to Parliament ranked fourth on the ACT party list.
+In his first term, he is ACT spokesperson for arts, culture and heritage; corrections; finance; health; justice; police; the public service; and tourism, and also the party whip.
+In 2024 he was appointed a parliamentary private secretary to the Associate Minister of Health, David Seymour, advising Seymour on Pharmac and Medsafe.

+The Parole (Mandatory Completion of Rehabilitative Programmes) Amendment Bill, a private member's bill in Stephenson's name, was introduced into Parliament on 15 February 2024.
+The bill proposes that offenders cannot be considered for parole by the New Zealand Parole Board if they have not completed a rehabilitative plan.
+The justice committee recommended amendments to the bill but could not agree to pass it.
+The original drafting had seen criticism from Parole Board chair Sir Ron Young and chief ombudsman Peter Boshier.
+Stephenson said he would seek to make further changes to the bill before its second reading.

 In April 2024 Labour MP Rachel Boyack called for Stephenson's removal as ACT spokesperson for the arts, after an interview in which he revealed he doesn't believe taxpayers should fund the arts sector, and "took 20 minutes to think of a single New Zealand author and the only artistic experience he could think of was that he went to see the musical Hamilton in New York".

-In late May 2024, Stephenson sold off his shares in health companies Chimeric Therapeutics, CSL Limited and Johnson & Johnson following allegations by Labour Deputy leader Carmel Sepuloni that these shares created a conflict of interest in his role as Parliamentary Private Secretary to Associate Health Minister David Seymour.
+In late May 2024, Stephenson sold off his shares in health companies Chimeric Therapeutics, CSL Limited and Johnson & Johnson following allegations by Labour deputy leader Carmel Sepuloni that these shares created a conflict of interest in his role as Parliamentary Private Secretary to the associate health minister.